Cord Blood Banking Process: Step-by-Step Guide

 1. Do Research & Ask Questions

-The very first thing you should do and probably the most important is to learn everything you can about cord blood banking so you can make the most informed decision.
-Start by asking the basic questions, which we have answered for you below:
+The very first thing you should do, and probably the most important, is to learn everything you can about cord blood banking so you can make the most informed decision.
+Start by asking the basic questions.

-- HOW CAN CORD BLOOD BE USED?
 Because of the unique nature of stem cells, they can be used to treat over 80 diseases and disorders, including certain forms of leukemia, lymphomas, and anemias.
-The hematopoietic stem cells found in cord blood (called HSCs) are a 100% genetic match to the baby, have a 25% chance of perfectly matching a sibling, and have a 50% chance of partially matching a sibling or parent.
+The hematopoietic stem cells (HSCs) found in cord blood are a 100% genetic match to the baby, have a 25% chance of perfectly matching a sibling, and have a 50% chance of partially matching a sibling or parent.
 So, should your baby or a family member ever need a stem cell transplant, there is a good chance that they will already have a match ready for use.

-- WHAT ABOUT CORD TISSUE AND PLACENTA TISSUE?
 In addition to banking cord blood, Americord also offers cord tissue and placenta tissue storage.
 Cord tissue is a 100% genetic match to the baby.
-Placenta tissue cells are a 100% genetic match to the mother.
-There are even more benefits to your family’s healthy by saving these stem cells.
+Placental tissue cells are a 100% genetic match to the mother.
+There are even more benefits to your family’s health by saving these stem cells.
 These stem cells, called mesenchymal stem cells (MSCs), can differentiate into many types of cells and tissues such as organ and muscle tissue, skin, bone, cartilage and fat cells.
 The potential uses are infinite!

 2. Choose A Cord Blood Banking Company